 - The disposal of University records should be documented using the University records destruction form or equivalent documentation.
 Documenting the disposal of records is a requirement of FIPPA, for records like recordings of students which contain personal information, and of Policy 46 – Information Management.

-- Recording is not without limitation and risk which may include: (1) limitations to ensuring privacy security of information despite reasonable efforts; (2) unauthorized copying and disclosure, disclosure as required by law; and (3) introduction of malware into computer system, which could potentially damage or disrupt computer, networks, and security settings.
+Remote teaching and learning using online technology is not without limitation and risk which might include: (1) limitations to ensuring privacy security of information despite reasonable efforts; (2) unauthorized copying and disclosure, disclosure as required by law; and (3) introduction of malware into computer system, which could potentially damage or disrupt computer, networks, and security settings.
 The University is not responsible for connectivity/technical difficulties or loss of data that is associated with the student’s hardware, software, or Internet connection.

 Communicating Privacy Information to Students